OWASP/owasp-mastg/risks/MASVS-STORAGE/1-store-sensitive-data-securely/data-unencrypted-internal/risk.md

 ## Mitigations

-- Avoid storing sensitive data locally at all.
+- Avoid storing sensitive data locally if not required for application functionality helps reduce the scope for risks.
+For example keeping PII server-side, rendering it at time of use, and removing any cached data on logout.
 - Use the platform's hardware-backed keystore solution to store the key used for encryption.
 - Use platform features such as [androidx.security.crypto](https://developer.android.com/jetpack/androidx/releases/security) to safely store files and sharedpreferences.